 The active grid cover has water pumped through the coils to heat or cool the surface.
 It can heat up to 110°F, which is the +10-temperature level in the app.
 Or, it can get as cold as 55°F, which is a -10-temperature level in the app.

 Eight Sleep’s initial questionnaire asks you how you typically feel while you’re in bed.
 Do you use a ton of blankets, routinely throw the covers off, or somewhere in between?
 It'll use your answers, along with data from other users, to recommend an ideal bed temperature for each stage of your sleep.

 Once your bedtime and wake-up times are set, the Pod will automatically heat or cool your bed, so it’s at the correct temperature at bedtime.
-There’s a temperature dial in the app for manual control too, but I hardly use since finding my prefered temperature.
+There’s a temperature dial in the app for manual control too, but I hardly use it since finding my preferred temperature.

 Benefits of Temperature Control